paradolfino/markdown-resume/resume.md

 current experience as a React.js, Ruby on Rails full stack developer.

 3. Experience working with databases in MongoDB, Google Firebase, and MySQL, SQLite, PostgreSQL

+4. Strong experience in design and development of customer/user facing Websites, Web Apps, and Games that function on multiple devices and screen sizes with a heavy emphasis on user experience and a Mobile First approach using Object Oriented Programming languages such as JavaScript (ES6), TypeScript, AJAX, Ruby, C#, and VB.NET.